inuitwallet/ALP-Server/README.md

 or logging.
 These are as follows:
 ```
 GET /exchanges
-Shows an object containing the exchanges supported by this ALP and the parameters of each
+Shows an object containing the exchanges supported by this ALP
+and the parameters of each of them.
 ```